totalspectrum/llvm-propeller2/wiki.md

 Yes, fastspin is great, but we need more.

 Propeller (and Propeller 2) are power chips that can do A LOT of a small, simple, and power efficient package.
 The high flexibility allows it to be used in a very wide variety of applications without having to include a lot of support hardware.
-As such, it should be used widely in industry, but it's not.
+As such, it should be used widely in industry, but it's not (I work in aeropsace where a multicore chip like this would be extremely useful, yet noone I work with has even heard of it).
 I think there are several reasons for its lack of adoption, but one of the biggest ones is the lack of a modern toolchain and lack of modern language support.
 Propeller 1 addressed this with PropGCC, but it was several years after the release of Propeller 1 and built around GCC 4, which is outdated in the modern world.
 Additionally, there appears to be a game of chicken going on between Parallax and the Propeller community, where Parallax is focused on Spin and the development of Propeller hardware, so they are hoping the community steps up (again) and develops the tools they desire, while the community is hoping to see something official come out and not put too much effort into developing something that might be pushed aside by an "official" toolchain.
+(As a general note, I'm not trying to start a debate about that here, it's just my observation).
 As a result, we have a few toolchain that are not quite good enough by industry standards (sorry to those who work on them, I know these tools take a lot of work and I do appreciate all the work that has been put in so far) that don't fully support C/C++ (like fastspin), and some that do have full C++ support, but do not support the full functionality of Propeller hardware (like RISCV-P2), and some in between, like p2gcc, which is more or less a bandaid for make use of PropGCC for Propeller 2 (p2gcc also doesn't support the most "standard" P2 library which makes code developed with it not very portable).
-While these are excellent tools to demonstrate the capabilities of the hardware, they make developing scalable products difficult if not impoosible.
+While these are excellent tools to demonstrate the capabilities of the hardware, they make developing scalable products difficult if not impossible.
 There has also been several requests for various language support (microPython, Arduino, Rust, etc), all of which will require developing a compiler for Propeller's architecture.

 This project aims to solve all of the problems listed above.
-LLVM is a modern toolchain used by many companies around the world, developed and supported primarily by Apple at this point.
+LLVM is a modern toolchain used by many companies around the world, developed at Berkley a while back and supported primarily by Apple at this point.
 It has an intermediate representation that frontends (such as clang for C/C++/Objective C) compile down to, and target specific backends the compile the IR down to target machine instructions.
-The majority of the work to of the backend is baked into LLVM as it, and the P2 target is another backend (same as the existing x86, AArch64, MIPS, AVR, etc etc backends) that provides basic information (such as regsiters, instruction encoding, and ABI information) to connect the dots between the various compiler passes that LLVM does.
+The majority of the work to add a new backend is baked into LLVM as it, and the P2 target is another backend (same as the existing x86, AArch64, MIPS, AVR, MSP430, etc etc backends) that provides basic information (such as regsiters, instruction encoding, and ABI information) to connect the dots between the various compiler passes that LLVM does.
 Once complete, it will provide access to the full functionality of several langauges for Propeller.

 I am developing this project with two main goals in mind:
 1. create as much backward compatability as possible with PropGCC projects.
 This won't be completely possible due to a few differences, but the hope is that porting those P1 projects to P2 will be easy.